mauriciocarbajal/lithium-cli/README.md

 ## How do I install it?

-FIRST: Open GarageBand, Logic, or any other DAW software where you can plug a MIDI keyboard and play sounds.
+To start, open GarageBand, Logic, or any other DAW software where you can plug a MIDI keyboard and play sounds.

-Next, to run boplicity in your machine:
+Next, follow this steps:

-1. Install node on your machine.
+1. Install nodejs on your machine.
 Reference: https://nodejs.org/en/download

 2. Open a terminal and run the next commands to clone this repo in your machine:
 ```